UWC2-PYTHON/ProgrammingInPython/source/modules/DictsAndSets.rst

       File "<stdin>", line 1, in <module>
     KeyError: 'non-existing key'

 What can keys be?
 -----------------

 Surely not ANYTHING?

-Not quite: keys can be any "immutable":
+Not quite: keys can be anything that is "immutable":

 * number
 * string
 * tuple

 .. code-block:: ipython